Professor, Faculty Director

 Daria is also a photographer and adept in the darkroom as well as Lightroom.
 Daria was born and raised in Northern California and and moved to the Pacific Northwest in 1990 after graduating with a B.S. in Applied Art from Cal Poly, San Luis Obispo to be junior designer for Rick Eiber in Seattle.
 There she designed and produced logos, brochures and signage for Boeing, Ardco, Trade-Marx and hundreds of local businesses.

 Phan Tran is a designer, writer, photographer, and filmmaker.
-He is currently an adjunct professor teaching design courses in CADE (Center for Architecture, Design & Engineering), BTAD (Bachelor of Technology Applied Design Program), and Design.
+He is currently an adjunct professor teaching design courses, Bachelor of Applied Science in Design (Bachelor of Technology Applied Design Program), and Design.
 He has taught classes in photography, smartphone filmmaking, digital fabrication, design thinking & process, mass communications, and 3D design and modeling for engineering.
 He is currently co-chair of the i3 Innovation Lab, LWTech’s makerspace, where he facilitates collaborative projects with students and faculty.

 Phan’s professional experiences included working at Amazon.com as it transitioned from a startup to a publicly traded company where he mocked up an example of how product videos could eventually become an important part of a product’s page, freelance photography, and running a boutique production company in Los Angeles that was one of the pioneers of making 4K digital image acquisition the common and dominant format in the industry.